ragulmani936/Experiment-08-Encoders-and-decoders-/README.md

 ## Figure -04 8 to 3 Decoder implementation

 ### Procedure
-1.Open the quartus II software
+1. Open the quartus II software

-2.Create a new project.
+2. Create a new project.

-3.Name the projects such that the same name is used for mentioning the name of the module.
+3. Name the projects such that the same name is used for mentioning the name of the module.

-4.Develop programmes for both Encoder and Decoder using verilog programming.
+4. Develop programmes for both Encoder and Decoder using verilog programming.

-5.Run RTL Simulation.
+5. Run RTL Simulation.

-6.Create the Timing diagram.
+6. Create the Timing diagram.

-7.Validate the outputs.
+7. Validate the outputs.
 ### PROGRAM
 ~~~
 Program for Endocers and Decoders  and verify its truth table in quartus using Verilog programming.
-Developed by: Ragul M
+Developed by: Ranjith D
-RegisterNumber: 212221230080
+RegisterNumber: 212221240044
 ~~~
+#### Encoder:
 ~~~
-### Encoder:
 module encoder(a,b,c,d0,d1,d2,d3,d4,d5,d6,d7);
 output a,b,c;
 input d0,d1,d2,d3,d4,d5,d6,d7;